 - Ear Protection

 Money: How much do you have to spend?
-A good beginner's drum set doesn't have to cost a lot—there are decent options out there for under $100.
+A good drum set for your kid doesn't have to cost a lot—there are decent options out there for under $100.
 This guide includes links to the better brands.

 Age: How old is your child?
 For very young children under the age of about eight, a drum set is basically a toy—an important and meaningful toy, but a toy nonetheless.
 The features for a young child are different than those for an older kid (see the options in this guide).

-Lessons: You need to consider how your child is going to actually learn to play the drums.
+Lessons: You need to consider how your kid is going to actually learn to play the drums.
 Do you have someone to give your child lessons?
 Unlike other instruments such as music keyboards, drums do not include a "tutorial mode" that can allow self-teaching.
-The more serious you and your child get about playing the drums, the more appropriate it is to consider connecting with an actual human for regular lessons.
+The more serious you and your kid get about playing the drums, the more appropriate it is to consider connecting with an actual human for regular lessons.
 A good teacher can change a child's life!

 Volume: This is more of an issue with drums than any other instrument.
 Drums are by nature pretty loud, and as a teacher, I have seen students with potential undone by their parent's intolerance for noise in their house.
 There are always workarounds, but these need to be thought about in advance.

 Ear protection: This is a drum-specific issue, and you will almost certainly need some kind of ear protection, not just for the drummer but for the people in the room with her.

 Accessories: This can be a serious headache when it comes to buying—and paying for—a drum kit for your child.
 You're going to eventually need everything from cymbals to a drum key (which you need if you're going to own a drum set, and which is one of the most easy-lost items of gear I have ever owned).
 I always advise parents to consider one of the many excellent package deals that are available.

 Scale: How Big Should a Child's Drum Set Be?